-But, these users are spread across geographies and log into their account at varying times.
+But, these users are spread across vast time zones and thus log into their social networks at varying times.
 Given the inherent real-time nature of social media and that half of the users are suffering from fear of missing out (FOMO), your business updates need to find a regular place in the user feeds.

-The key to derive more engagement from social media is to touch your audience at an appropriate time.
-Indeed, 71% of consumers who receive a quick response from a brand on social media are likely to recommend that brand to others.
-I’ve found that my social media traffic increases, by up to 39%, when I post during ideal times.
+Savvy social media marketing pros know that the optimal time to post is the key to maximizing engagement with their target audience.
+Indeed, 71% of consumers who receive a quick response from a brand on a social network are likely to recommend that brand to others.
+I’ve found that my social media traffic increases, by up to 39%, when I use best time practices.

-Since the time of posting is an important component of social media marketing, many studies have been conducted on the subject.
+Since understanding the best time to post is an important component of social media marketing, many studies have been conducted on the subject.
 The conclusions of such studies vary widely.
-One might suggest posting updates on weekends, while another might have found that the weekends are low on engagement.
+One might suggest that weekends are an optimal to post, while another might have found that the weekends are low on engagement.

 In this article, I’ll start with a few “best time to post on social media” studies.
-Then, we’ll try to break down the various factors that are important for determining the optimal posting time for your brand.
+Then, we’ll try to break down the various factors that are important for determining the optimal time to post for your brand.

-The best posting times on social media platforms (along with their demographics)
+The best time to post on social networks (along with their demographics)

-Every social platform has a different appeal, varied user personas and varied ways in which people use them.
-In this section, let’s explore the results of studies and look at the characteristics of the users browsing the different social platforms.
+Whether you’re a social media marketing strategist or brand new to Instagram, you know that each social network has a different appeal, varied user personas and varied ways in which people use them.
+In this section, let’s explore the results of studies and look at the characteristics of the users browsing the different social networks.

 LinkedIn is a professional network for business professionals and it has close to 350 million members.
 Research says that 50% of users access it through their mobile phones.
 Here are the demographics of its users.

-The platform is a quality lead generation source for B2B businesses.
+The social network is a quality lead generation source for B2B businesses.
 Most of the platform users are looking for industry-related information.
 And, 88% of the members log into their accounts at least once per week.

-Posting on weekdays (Monday to Friday), during normal office hours (10 am to 6 pm) makes the most sense.
+Posting on weekdays (Monday to Friday), during normal office hours (10 am to 6 pm) makes the most sense if LinkedIn’s users comprise your target audience.
 Most people won’t log into the network on weekends or from 10pm to 6am on any day.
 The results from the study on data from 14 million users, by AddThis, supported this.

 10 am to 11 am on Tuesday looks like the best time to post on LinkedIn, for getting the most clicks and shares on your posts.